Updated on

 Customer Relationship Management (CRM) solutions are a notorious time-stealer for sales and marketing teams, requiring hours upon hours of work every week.
 If you've ever worked with salespeople, you already know that accurate data entry is a major challenge in itself.

 This is a perfect use case for automation.
-Airtable data can be automatically pushed to your CRM to ensure timeliness and accuracy, saving your team the painful task of mindlessly copying and pasting information.
+Airtable data can be automatically pushed to your CRM to keep it timely and accurate, saving your team the painful task of mindlessly copying and pasting information.
+You can also enrich records automatically: with Database AI Agents, an AI field can research a lead from just their company URL and fill in details like headcount or industry, no manual lookup needed.

 4. Feature request form automation

-Product and technical teams often require feedback from your customer base to better understand its wants and needs.
-But gathering data in one place can prove difficult, and hard to digest afterward.
+Product and technical teams often need feedback from customers to understand their wants and needs.
+But gathering that data in one place can be difficult, and hard to digest afterward.

-By connecting your Airtable base to a form solution, you’re able to automatically forward, sort, and filter answers.
-Better yet, you can create a dedicated web interface using Softr, collecting feedback from external users in a neatly-designed client portal, linked with your Airtable base in the background.
+By connecting your Airtable base to a form, you can automatically forward, sort, and filter answers.
+Better yet, you can build a dedicated client portal in Softr that collects feedback from external users through a clean, secure interface, linked to your Airtable base in the background.
+With Softr Workflows, a form submission doesn't just store the request: it can immediately trigger downstream logic, like notifying the right team member or categorizing the request with an AI step.

 5. Accounting automation

-Syncing Airtable with your accounting suite can forward the relevant (and non-sensitive) information to a dashboard, which you can create using Softr frontend solution.
+Syncing Airtable with your accounting suite can forward the relevant (and non-sensitive) information to a dashboard, which you can build using Softr.
+On top of the live data, you can add an Ask AI chat so finance leads can ask questions like "what drove last month's spend?" without writing a single formula.

 6. Digital asset management automation